rtacconi/aws-msk-terraform/README.md

 ### Introduction

 This project provisions an MSK cluster.
 I need to add Terraform layers (a technique to separate big Terraform projects).
-Environments are to be complete, at the moment there is only on `dev` environment.
+Environments are to be completed, at the moment there is only one `dev` environment.

 ### How to deploy
 First you need to create an environment with its remote state (an S3 bucket).
 First setup your AWS_PROFILE environment variable, then export a project and an `environ` variable which will hold the name of the terraform environment.
-Run `make create-state` from the root of the project to create a state.
+Run `make create-state` from the root of the project to create a Terraform remote state on S3.
-Check the Makefile to understand how to run the project but it is very similar to the basic Terraform commands:
+Check the Makefile to understand how to run the project but it is very similar to the basic Terraform workflow:
 ```
 make init
 make plan